 The good news is that most Icelandic landmarks are free of charge all over Iceland, no matter if we are talking about waterfalls, glaciers, or other interesting attractions.

-Most of the attractions that have an entrance fee also have discounted rates for children and offers free entrance for kids under 7 year old.
+Most of the attractions with an entrance fee also have discounted rates for children and offer free entrance for kids under 7 years old.

 Generally, museums and thermal pools have entrance fees and the discounts given to children are significant.

 From here you can buy your entrance ticket to the most popular attractions: